The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 - Kanban is an Agile style of working

 - The main differences between Scrum and Kanban

 Kanban is a Just in Time (JIT) production planning system.
 Taiichi Ohno, a Toyota industrial engineer, developed Kanban to improve production efficiency.
 It is one of the methods of achieving JIT.

 Kanban is perceived as a useful tool for maintaining the manufacturing system as a whole, and a great way to encourage improvement.
 Problem areas are highlighted by measuring execution time and cycle time of overall process steps.
 One of the main advantages of Kanban is to set a maximum limit for work that is in the process of being created and completed (Work in Progress).

 The purpose of the Kanban system is to limit the accumulation of surplus stocks at each point of production.
 Exceeding a limit means inefficiencies that must be resolved by teams and management.

-In software engineering, Kanban is used to reduce and limit the tasks that teams work on.
-These limitations aim to reduce the number of defects and the stress of teams and increase their focus.
-By introducing work limitations and reducing obstacles and defects, the overall productivity of the teams should increase.
+In software engineering, Kanban is used to limit the work in progress.
+These limitations aim to reduce the number of defects and the stress on teams and increase their focus.
+By introducing work limitations and minimizing obstacles, overall productivity should increase.

-Kanban is a popular Agile style of working today used in software development.
+Kanban is a popular Agile working style used in software development.
 Kanban requires team capacity communication in real-time and full transparency of work.
-The tasks of the teams are visually presented in a Kanban board, which allows the team members to see the status of work at any time.
+The tasks of the teams are visually presented on a Kanban board, which allows the team members to see the status of work at any time.